Zoe Tay: Career

 Tay started out as a model at the age of 16.
 In 1987, she was named Model of The Year.
 After Tay was crowned champion of the inaugural Star Search in 1988, she was offered a 3-year contract with the Singapore Broadcasting Corporation (SBC), now known as MediaCorp.
 While Tay had initially disliked acting, she began feeling passionate for her craft after her role in Crime and Passion in 1991.
 Her breakthrough performance as a materialistic young woman in Pretty Faces catapulted her into stardom.
 Her popularity was affirmed with a Top 10 Most Popular Female Artiste Award at the Star Awards every year for ten consecutive years since its inception in 1994.
 In 1996, Zoe won the Best Actress award for her role in The Golden Pillow at the annual Star Awards.
 In 2004, she was the first actress to have been awarded the prestigious All-Time Favourite Artiste.
-Zoe was the first female artiste to launch a coffee table book titled "Zoe's Coffee Table", commissioned by MediaCorp.
+Zoe was the first female artiste to launch a coffee table book titled "Zoe's Coffee Table", commissioned by Mediacorp.

 Other than television series, Tay also forayed into films.
 In 2010, she starred opposite Hong Kong actor Kenny Ho in Love Cuts, playing the role of a terminally ill woman who has breast cancer.
 In 2013, she appeared in her first fully English-speaking role in Mister John with Irish star Aidan Gillen.

 Tay has collaborated with many artistes in her various projects.
 Her on-screen chemistry with Li Nanxing in The Unbeatables and other serials has put them in the list of the Top 5 Best Onscreen Couples at the Star Awards 25th Drama Anniversary show.
 In 2015, she collaborated for the first time with Huang Biren, in The Dream Makers II.

 Due to her contributions to the television industry in Singapore, a wax figurine was modelled after her by Madame Tussauds Singapore, and has been on display in the museum since 2014.

 Tay won her second Best Actress at the Star Awards 2017 for You Can Be an Angel 2, 21 years after her first.

 At the Star Awards 2021, Tay won her fourth Best Actress award for the drama, My Guardian Angels, becoming the first actress to win two consecutive Best Actress awards.

 Personal life

 Tay is married to Philip Chionh, a former Republic of Singapore Air Force pilot.
 They were engaged in 1995 at the peak of her career, and held their wedding ceremony in 2001 at a church wedding and western-styled dinner at Ritz Carlton Hotel.
 They have 3 sons together: Brayden, Ashton and Nathan.

+Known for her charitable persona, Tay is a regular performer at various charity shows.
+Tay is also an avid dog lover and has adopted and fostered several rescue dogs, Tong Tong, Snowball and Pepper.